 How To Design Stables For Happy Horses And Riders, According To Pro Rider Daniel Watson

-As a Team GB rider, he has represented Great Britain numerous times at home and abroad and runs a breeding and training yard with his partner, Craig Messenger.
+Daniel is a Team GB rider who has represented Great Britain numerous times at home and abroad.
+He runs a breeding and training yard with his partner, Craig Messenger.

 Daniel is rebuilding their agricultural barn at Fiddlers Green Stud in Kent to improve the lives of his 17 competition horses.
-So, he recently designed a brand new structure, drawing upon his many years of experience as a rider and trainer.
+He recently designed a new structure, drawing on his many years of experience as a rider and trainer.

-In this article, he shares his top tips for creating a stable design that balances a rider’s needs with the happiness and wellbeing of horses.
+In this article, we share Daniel’s advice for creating a stable design that balances riders’ needs with the happiness and wellbeing of horses.

 Intellectual nourishment is crucial for horses - it releases pent-up energy, reduces anxiety, fulfills their inborn curiosity, and boosts mental sharpness.
 For this reason, horses must be able to put their heads out their stall door and see the world; it keeps them alert and engaged.
 This is especially important for younger horses.